27°C

 plage sable noir

-So what better destination to pay tribute to the 30th anniversary of the Transat Jacques Vabre?
+So, what better a destination to pay tribute to the 30th anniversary of the Transat Jacques Vabre?

 Nord Caraibe